Keeping people safe

 Find out more about safeguarding adults with care and support needs

-The Safeguarding Adults in Gloucestershire website, managed by Gloucestershire County Council, includes more about the safeguarding of adults with care and support needs, as well as links to other specialist organisations who can help.
-It has dedicated information for:
+The Gloucestershire Safeguarding Adults Board (GSAB) website, managed by Gloucestershire County Council, includes more about the safeguarding of adults with care and support needs, as well as how to report a concern and links to other specialist organisations who can help.

 This short animation explains more about safeguarding and who to turn to for support.